joydeepTheProgrammer/MorseCodeKeyer/README.md

 ### Button Debounce

-Mechanical buttons bounce for 1–20 ms. The ISR timestamps every edge and the task drops events < 40 ms apart.
-This handles both press and release bounce without external capacitors.
+Mechanical buttons bounce for 1–20 ms. The ISR timestamps every edge and pushes it to a queue.
+The Button Task drops any events that occur < 40 ms apart.
+This handles both press and release bounce without external capacitors, preserving the state-machine timeouts for letter and word gaps.

 ---